Biology and I Got a Divorce. It Was Mutual… Almost.

 My Biology Scores Were Good

-Is 10+2 In PCB A Good Choice?
+Is 10+2 in PCB a Good Choice?

-“Every biology student has to study carefully the anatomy of the body.
-Otherwise, it would be very difficult for them to cope with reality.”
+Every biology student has to study human anatomy in detail.
+Otherwise, it becomes very difficult to cope later.

-Sayonara Biology
+Sayonara, Biology

 Editor Admin